 from the publisher:

 I chose this book to read for my personal challenge, “WANDERLUST: Reading the States,” an effort to read books that are from or take place in each of the 50 United States.
-This book was written by an author from Oregon and won two Oregon book awards.
+This book took place in Maryland.

 from the publisher: